-- ¼ cup sriracha sauce (more or less, depending on how spicy you like it)
+- ¼ cup Sriracha sauce (more or less, depending on how spicy you like it), or Buffalo Sauce!

 - Prepare pasta according to package directions - a little on the al dente side.
 While it’s boiling, melt the butter in a medium saucepan over medium low heat.
 Sprinkle the flour over the butter, and stir and cook until it’s well blended (this is your roux).